dorkodu/sage/paper/4 -- Type System.md

 4. For each **link** of an Entity type **:**
     1. The Link must have a unique string name within that Entity type; no two links may share the same name.
     2. The Link must point to a specific Entity/Entity Collection type.
     3. The Link should be resolved by a function which takes the query object and the resolved entity as parameters, and returns an arguments map.
-Sage will query the linked Entity type using these returned arguments.
+Sage will query the Entity type which the link points to, using these returned arguments.

 ### <a name="5.2.5">5.2.5</a> Entity Collection

 Entity Collection is a special set type which contains only items of a specific Entity type.

 All rules defined in an Entity type are kept in its Collection definition.
-Each of the items in a collection and their attributes must be valid within the boundaries of the specified Entity type.
+Each of the items in a collection and their attributes must be valid within the specified Entity type.

 The difference :

--   While defining an Entity Collection, for its item type, an Entity type must be specified.
+-   While defining an Entity Collection, an Entity type must be specified for its item type.
--   For each attribute, an overriding resolver must be defined, which returns an ordered list of values.
-After resolving all requested attributes, those list of values are merged together based on their indexes.
+-   For each attribute, an overriding resolver must be defined, which must return an ordered *List* of values.
+After resolving all requested attributes, those *Lists* are merged together and maps are constructed based on their indexes.

->   An Entity Collection does not have any acts.
-It behaves as a wrapper type around an existing Entity type.
-It overrides an Entity type’s attribute resolvers, and its only purpose is to make retrieval of multiple Entities at the same time possible.
+>   An Entity Collection behaves as a wrapper type around an existing Entity type.
+It only overrides an Entity type’s attribute resolvers, and its purpose is to make retrieval of multiple instances of a specific Entity type at the same time possible.

 Here we define a To-do Entity type :